jpaulm/javafbp/README.md

 The project requires Gradle for building (tested with version 2.0).
 You can download the corresponding package from the following URL: http://www.gradle.org

-Windows and Linux users should follow the installation instructions on the Maven website (URL provided above).
+Windows and Linux users should follow the installation instructions on the Maven website.

 OSX users (using Brew, http://brew.sh) can install Maven by executing the following command: